rossinthecloud/rossinthecloud.github.io/_posts/2020-11-13-Day3of100DaysOfCloud-AzureFunctionWebRedirect.md

 At this point we now have a default function URL redirecting to another URL e.g http://rossmcredirect.azurewebsites.net redirecting to https://rossinthecloud.com

-What we want here is to redirect our own domain, which is the next step!
+What we really want here is to redirect our own domain, which is the next step!

 #### Custom Domain